PocketNinjaDesign/jsdocs/README.md

 # JSDOC Documentation #

 This is a current working but very basic jsdoc repo.
-We'll be using this on the main responsive site but please feel free and add to and amend any time.

 Things to look into are: